ucbtsh6/dormDormancy-expression-viewer/README.md

 # Dormancy-expression-viewer
 This Shiny app allows users to explore gene expression data across various datasets related to dormancy.
-Users can input gene names (Ensembl human genes or pombe genes) to retrieve corresponding orthologues and expression data across multiple conditions.
-The app is designed to help researchers analyze gene expression changes under dormancy-related conditions in different organisms. you can access the tool online through this link (https://bit.ly/DormancyExpressionViewer) Features
+Users can input gene names (Ensembl human genes or pombe genes) to retrieve corresponding orthologues and expression profile across dormancy in multiple model organisms.

+you can access the tool online through this link (https://bit.ly/DormancyExpressionViewer) Features